SreejitaB12/Decisiontree/README.md

 # Decisiontree
-## Creating a decision tree classifier
+## Creating a decision tree classifier on Iris Dataset